 I gave myself 1,095 days to complete the voyage of 4, 414.7 km.

 In general, my strategy was to row 10,000 m a day.
-I began and made good progress, but found that my efforts were taking a toll.
-I needed some technology to understand my recovery so that I could set up my rowing intensity appropriately.
+I began and made good progress, but found that my daily efforts were taking a real toll.
+Given I was rowing every day, I felt that I needed some technology to better understand my recovery, which would allow me to set up my rowing intensity appropriately.
+I figured that if I did that, I could keep up the daily routine.
 To that end, I found the Whoop.
 It has been a godsend.

-When I use Woop during my workout, I can set my intensity based on my recovery, and I can track my effort precisely.
-It’s pretty great when it works.
-(RIght now, as I write this, I am dealing with the sensor not working…which is frustrating.)
-Anyway, in May I rowed 17,000 m and June, I rowed 155,623 m.
+When I use Woop during my workout, it establishes the upper limit of my intensity based on my recovery.
+It also allows one to rack one’s effort precisely, including visual representations of strain and active HR.
+It’s pretty great.
+Anyway, in May I rowed only 17,000 m during the last week of the month, but in June, I rowed 155,623 m.
+I felt encouraged.
 I renewed my relationship with the Concept 2 site and also the Nonathlon site, and armed with tech, a way to log my virtual journey, and a way to monitor my output and fitness progress, the next thing was to find a proper body composition scale.

 I did my research and found the Oxline scale (a top rated medical scale) on sale!
 Perfect.
 It tracks so much stuff.